mui/toolpad/docs/data/toolpad/studio/getting-started/first-app.md

    dataGrid.selection?.[0] ?? 'akita'
    ```

-   This will use the selected value from the Data Grid, and default to the "akita" breed when no row has been selected.
+   This uses the selected value from the Data Grid, and default to the "akita" breed when no row has been selected.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/getting-started/first-app/step-9.png", "alt": "Breed binding", "caption": "Binding breed to the selected value", "indent": 1  }}